 India- France: Civil Nuclear Cooperation

-- After the 1998 nuclear test by India, France was the major nuclear country which understood India’s security compulsions for its nuclear test.
+- After the 1998 nuclear test by India, France was the major nuclear country that understood India’s security compulsions for its nuclear test.

-- France worked with the US to integrate India into global nuclear order through India specific waiver in NSG.
+- France worked with the US to integrate India into the global nuclear order through an India-specific waiver in NSG.

-- France was the first country with which India entered into civil nuclear agreement following NSG waiver.
+- France was the first country with which India entered into a civil nuclear agreement following the NSG waiver.

 India- France: Other areas of cooperation